Gary Moeller, former Michigan and Lions coach, dies at 81 - WHIZ News

 ANN ARBOR, Mich.
-(AP) — Gary Moeller, who succeeded Bo Schembechler as Michigan’s coach and later led the Detroit Lions as interim coach, died Monday.
+(AP) — Gary Moeller, who succeeded Bo Schembechler as Michigan’s coach and later led the Detroit Lions, died Monday.
 He was 81.

 The University of Michigan announced his death, and no cause was provided.